-\paragraph{SenticNet (2009--2020)} As a knowledge base, SenticNet~\citep{DBLP:conf/cikm/CambriaLXPK20,DBLP:conf/lrec/CambriaLDXK22,cambria2024senticnet} provides a set of semantics, sentics, and polarity associated with 200,000 natural language concepts.
+\item \textbf{SenticNet (2009--2024)}.
+As a knowledge base, SenticNet~\cite{DBLP:conf/cikm/CambriaLXPK20,DBLP:conf/lrec/CambriaLDXK22,cambria2024senticnet} provides a set of semantics, sentics, and polarity associated with 200,000 natural language concepts.
 Specifically, semantics define the denotative information associated with natural language phrases, sentics define the emotion categorization values (expressed in terms of four affective dimensions) associated with these concepts, and polarity is floating number between $-1$ and $+1$.
-The knowledge base is automatically created from multiple other resources, e.g., WordNet-Affect~\citep{DBLP:conf/lrec/StrapparavaV04} and OMCS.
+The knowledge base is automatically created from multiple other resources, e.g., WordNet-Affect~\cite{DBLP:conf/lrec/StrapparavaV04} and OMCS.
 SenticNet also functions as an advanced AI framework comprising a suite of tools and methodologies for sentiment analysis, integrating commonsense reasoning, semiotics, psychology, linguistics, and machine learning.
 The latest iteration, SenticNet 8~\cite{cambria2024senticnet}, is a neurosymbolic AI framework that integrates commonsense knowledge representation with hierarchical attention networks.
 It surpasses traditional methods like bag-of-words, word2vec~\cite{DBLP:conf/nips/MikolovSCCD13}, RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692}, and ChatGPT~\cite{RAY2023121} in accuracy, and is distinguished by its full interpretability, trustworthiness, and explainability.

-\paragraph{WebChild (2014--2017)} WebChild~\citep{DBLP:conf/acl/TandonMW17} is a large-scale commonsense knowledge base that was automatically extracted and disambiguated from Web contents, using semi-supervised label propagation over graphs of noisy candidate assertions.
+\item \textbf{WebChild (2014--2017)}.
+WebChild~\cite{DBLP:conf/acl/TandonMW17} is a large-scale commonsense knowledge base that was automatically extracted and disambiguated from Web contents, using semi-supervised label propagation over graphs of noisy candidate assertions.
 The knowledge base contains triples that connect nouns with adjectives via fine-grained relations like ``hasShape'', ``hasTaste'', ``evokesEmotion'', etc. The arguments of these assertions, nouns and adjectives, are disambiguated by mapping them onto their proper WordNet senses.
 The newest version WebChild 2.0 was released in 2017 and contains over 2 million concepts with 18 million assertions about them.

 \item \textbf{EventKG (2018)}.
 EventKG~\cite{DBLP:conf/esws/GottschalkD18} is a multilingual, event-centric temporal knowledge graph, that accentuates the events and temporal relationships.
 It encapsulates over 690,000 historical and contemporary events and in excess of 2.3 million temporal relations, structured through a canonical representation.
 The graph innovatively introduces \texttt{eventKG-s:Relation}, a class that interlinks two \texttt{sem:Core} instances---representing events or entities---to model temporal relationships between them, exemplified by relations such as ``Barack Obama"-``participated in"-``Second Inauguration of Barack Obama", enriched with annotations like validity time and \texttt{sem:RoleType} for comprehensive relation characterization.